jarium/faultGuard/README.md

 # faultGuard
-A package for golang apps, handling errors with defined policies to fortify fault tolerance.
+A package that handles errors with defined policies to fortify fault tolerance for golang apps.

 Installation
 ---